 Deer are notorious for chowing down on tender plants and flowers in early spring.
 They are almost impossible to foil, but you could try a repellent or put a cage around the crocus.

 Rabbits and chipmunks are common pests and cause beds of crocus to not bloom.
 For these smaller animals, scatter dog or cat hair around the bed, tie noisy metal strips to line around the plants, or use a commercial repellent.

 How to Get a Crocus to Bloom

 For crocus not blooming, if you have ruled everything else out, it is time to lift the corms.
-Over time corms, bulbs and tubers naturalize.
+Over time corms, bulbs, and tubers naturalize.
 This means they are producing lots more corms and eventually the planting area becomes crowded.
 Dig out the patch and separate the corms, planting them individually in prepared soil.
-If you live in a warm climate it is possible the corms didn’t receive their 8 weeks of chilling required to break dormancy.
+If you live in a warm climate, it is possible the corms didn’t receive their eight weeks of chilling required to break dormancy.
 Dig up the corms and put them in the refrigerator for that amount of time before setting them out.
 This will prevent southern gardeners from lamenting, “my crocus won’t flower.”

 The first step to ensure blooms is to pick corms that are whole and free of disease.
 Get the healthiest, most robust ones you can pick to guarantee beautiful blooms.
 In warmer climates, choose varieties with lower chilling requirements.
 In cold climates, plant corms in raised beds to keep the roots from getting too soggy and give the corms a jump start on growth.

-Follow soil preparation directions and add fertilizer to the root one of the corm at planting.
+Follow soil preparation directions and add fertilizer to the root end of the corm at planting.
 Leave the foliage in place to help the corms gather energy to store for the formation of the next season’s blooms.